-The overall objectives of this component are to promote due diligence in the determination of the REDDplus strategy; identify the likely social and environmental impacts (negative and positive) of proposed REDDplus strategies; assess the potential additional benefits of REDDplus (especially biodiversity conservation and poverty alleviation); and to inform the design of the national REDDplus strategy so that it avoids or mitigates negative social/environmental impacts and environmental issues into the upstream policy-making process, thereby promoting more sustainable and equitable REDDplus policies.
+The overall objectives of this component are to promote due diligence in the determination of the REDDplus strategy; identify the likely social and environmental impacts (negative and positive) of proposed REDDplus strategies; assess the potential additional benefits of REDDplus (especially biodiversity conservation and poverty alleviation); and to inform the design of the national REDDplus strategy so that it avoids or mitigates negative social/environmental impacts and encourages positive ones.
+A strong SESA analysis will promote integration of social and environmental issues into the upstream policy-making process, thereby promoting more sustainable and equitable REDDplus policies.